Vinca massacre: Massacre

 In August 1944 the German LXXV Army Corps responsible for the protection of the western part of the Gothic Line experienced increased partisan activity in the Apuan Alps.
 On 18 August a German officer was killed by partisans.
 The 16th SS Panzergrenadier Division, commanded by Max Simon who was convicted after the war for his involvement in the Marzabotto massacre, was tasked with an anti-partisan operation to clear out the region of partisans.
 After meticulous planning, and with the help of the Italian Fascist collaborators Black Brigades, the SS-Panzer-Aufklärungs-Abteilung 16, under the command of Walter Reder, as well as other German SS and Wehrmacht support units, began the operation on 24 August.

-The German burnt villages and destroyed churches in the vicinity of Fivizzano for the next three days from 24 to 27 August.
+The Germans burnt villages and destroyed churches in the vicinity of Fivizzano for the next three days from 24 to 27 August.
 The villages of Gragnola, Monzone Alto, Equi Terme, Corsano, Lorano, Tenerano, Gallogna, Campiglione, Viano, Vezzanello, Cecina, Terma, Posterla and Colla were attacked.
 The various German attacks converged at Vinca, where those civilians that could not escape, mostly women, children and elderly, were massacred while hiding in the woods and caves, using machine guns and grenades.

-After an encounter with local partisans on the 26 August the German troops returned to Vinca the following day.
+After an encounter with local partisans on the 26 August, the German troops returned to Vinca the following day.
 Those civilians who had returned to the village were massacred and Vinca destroyed.
-All up, in the three days the 16th SS Panzergrenadier Division operated in the area 162 civilians had been killed by the division.
+Overall, in the three days the 16th SS Panzergrenadier Division operated in the area 162 civilians had been killed by the division.